chuckbergeron/etherplate/README.md

 * ~~Get DApp tests working again~~
 * ~~On successful purchase, show a message about the new purchase and how it needs to be confirmed by the network, and redirect to show the now confirming token on Purchase History or My Tokens page~~
 * ~~Instead of 'Loading ...' should say confirming (show # of confirmations?)~~
+* ~~Race condition: sometimes we do not have the list of accounts from MetaMask on time when page loads (google for onPageLoad code)~~

 #### Gratitude